ABRG-Models/morphologica/README.md

 ### gcc/g++ for older systems (if required)

 morphologica requires a fairly up to date compiler.
 The one on Ubuntu 16.04 is not supported.
-Download and build the latest stable gcc (instructions to come).
+Download and build a recent stable gcc (version 7.x, 8.x or 9.x).

 ### HDF5 library